 One of the most famous American coin issues.
 Struck in New York by gold and silversmith Ephraim Brasher, who was a neighbor and friend of George Washington in New York.

 There are only five Brasher Doubloons that are known to exist, one sold at Heritage’s auction in 2005 for $2,450000.00.

 Obverse: Mountain surmounted with the sun and rays emanating from it.
 Open sea in the foreground with BRASHER below.
 NOVA EBORACA COLUMBIA / EXCELOR around.

-Reverse: Heraldic eagle with olive branch in talons at left and arrows at right; 13 stars near eagle’s head.
-EB on wing.
+Reverse: Heraldic eagle with an olive branch in talons at left and arrows at right; 13 stars near eagle’s head.
+EB on the wing.
 UNUM E PLURIBUS / 1787 and ornaments around.

 Diameter: 30 mm